 Remote Weight Monitoring and Obesity Management

-Obesity costs the U.S. healthcare system roughly $173 billion annually.
-Even more concerning, obesity can lead to heart disease, stroke, type 2 diabetes, and some cancers.
+Obesity costs the U.S. healthcare system roughly $173 billion annually, and it is linked to heart disease, stroke, type 2 diabetes, and some cancers.
 All of these diseases are the leading causes of preventable, premature death.
-According to the CDC, from 1999–2000 through 2017–2018, the age-adjusted prevalence of obesity increased from 30.5% to 42.4%.
-Severe obesity also rose from 4.7% to 9.2%
+Data from the CDC reveals that from 1999–2018, obesity prevalence increased from 30.5% to 42.4%, while severe obesity nearly doubled from 4.7% to 9.2%.

 How Remote Weight Monitoring Can Help with Long-Term Obesity Management

-Remote patient monitoring allows the patient to manage their condition in a comfortable home environment.
-Remote patient monitoring for patients measures vital signs such as blood pressure which is often used in obesity management.
+Remote patient monitoring allows patients to manage their condition from home.
 Remote weight monitoring works well when combined with telehealth visits that focus on the review of behavior changes, weight loss progress, barriers, and medication monitoring.

 Evidence shows that telemedicine interventions for weight loss provide meaningful clinical improvements in body weight, physical activity, and nutrition.
 A digital remote weight monitoring scale is used in remote weight monitoring.
 It automatically transmits patient weight measurements to their physician wirelessly.
 Remote weight monitoring scales are used in hospitals, patient homes, and assisted living environments.
 These remote patient monitoring devices assist in treatment planning in the following ways.